CoFH/cofh.github.io/docs/induction-smelter/index.md

 ### Input and output
 Items and fluids can enter and exit an induction smelter through its sides.
-Every side of a smelter may correspond to one of its input slots (and possibly its input tank), one of its output slots, or certain slots/tanks at the same time.
+Every side of a smelter may correspond to one of its input slots, one of its output slots, or certain slots at the same time.
+Fluids can enter a smelter through any side.

 An induction smelter can automatically transfer items out of any sides that directly correspond to one of its output slots.
 This is called auto-output.
 It